Castletown Lifeboat Station: History

 On the morning of 7 February 1895, a telegram reported a vessel ashore at Port St Mary.
 It took some while clearing a 6-foot snowdrift, before access could be gained to the lifeboat house.
 Castletown lifeboat Hope (ON 82) was launched at 09:15, and found the steamship Vigilant of Liverpool, which had been on passage from Burry Port to Belfast with a cargo of coal, aground on a reef.
 Six men had made shore in a local boat, but the remaining six, clinging to the rigging, were rescued by the lifeboat, and landed at Port St Mary.

 The last lifeboat to be stationed at Castletown, was the 35-foot self-righting (P&S) lifeboat Thomas Black (ON 388), funded from the bequest of £1000 from the late Mrs Isabella Black of Eastbourne.
 A new boathouse with slipway was constructed at the head of the outer harbour, at a cost of £1100-4s-6d, replacing the former boathouse which had been located at the inner harbour, in the shadow of Castle Rushen.

 On Feb 6 1912, the brigantine Albion of Portsmouth, on passage from Poole to Ellesmere Port, struck the rocks on the east side of the Langness Peninsula.
 The Thomas Black was launched at 18:38, and with great difficulty in the strong South-East wind, seven men were rescued and landed at Derbyhaven.

-With just one rescue after 1912, and an increasing number of motor-powered vessels less likely to be driven ashore, Castletown Lifeboat Station was closed in 1922.
+With just one rescue after 1912, and an increasing number of motor-powered vessels, which were less likely to be driven ashore in poor weather, Castletown Lifeboat Station was closed in 1922.
 The boathouse was sold the following year, and the lifeboat on station at the time of closure was sold to a private owner in Port St Mary.